 Balarinji’s work is about a strong connection between Aboriginal people and all Australians.
 Hopefully presenting our work to national and international audiences has brought Australia along with us.
 Excellence has always been important to us, so that our work speaks for itself and ordinary Australians can identify with it, bringing the nation closer together.
 As Aboriginal Australians, we have so much knowledge to share and celebrate.
 It is important for me that Balarinji brings together Aboriginal people from all over Australia to present their culture in a way that is meaningful to them.

-John Moriarty AM belongs to the Yanyuwa people of his birthplace, Borroloola NT and is Balarinji’s Chair and Co-Founder.
-He is the recipient of the Order of Australia (AM), the St Peters Citizenship Award, the Advance Australia Award for Service to Industry and Commerce.
+He is the recipient of the Order of Australia (AM), the St Peters Citizenship Award and the Advance Australia Award for Service to Industry and Commerce.

-His Board appointments have included Chair of The Aboriginal and Torres Strait Islander Arts Board of the Australia Council, Deputy Chair of Indigenous Business Australia (IBA) and Member of the Boards of Sydney Harbour Federation Trust, the South Australian Museum and Northern Territory Tourist Commission.
+John's Board appointments have included Chair of the Aboriginal and Torres Strait Islander Arts Board of the Australia Council and Deputy Chair of Indigenous Business Australia (IBA).

 He is Co-founder and Co-chair of the not-for-profit Moriarty Foundation, which enables Aboriginal families and communities to unlock the potential of their children.

 St Francis House, Adelaide, where John lived between the ages of 11 and 16 was where John discovered the sport which would shape his future.
 John’s exceptional talent, skill and speed resulted in him being the first Aboriginal football player to be selected to represent Australia.